AKS CTF¶

 prd db-649646fdfc-vdwj6 1/1 Running 0 70s

-• @lastcoolname is a Partner Solution Architect as Microsoft and has supported the Azure partner ecosystem enable and secure their Docker and Kubernetes deployments since joining Microsoft in 2007.
+- @lastcoolname is a Partner Solution Architect at Microsoft and has supported the Azure partner ecosystem enable and secure their Docker and Kubernetes deployments since joining Microsoft in 2007.